 Starting in November 1912, Cleveland Railway began to outsource some power generation to the Illuminating Company to resolve over-capacity concerns.
 1

 In July 1915 and 1916, the railway company requested permission from the city to rebuild and enlarge the power plant at the cost of $345,000.
-22 26 The city’s Street Railway Commissioner investigated the need of the improvements, and whether it would be cheaper to outsource all power generation.
+22 26 The city’s Street Railway Commissioner investigated the need for the improvements, and whether it would be cheaper to outsource all power generation.
 It was determined that the cost to upgrade the Cedar Avenue power plant was prohibitively expensive.
 2 Additionally, the cost of outsourcing electric production to the Cleveland Electric Illuminating Company was less than six mills per KW.
-The cost of energy production in the Cedar Avenue plant was about 1 cent per KWH.
+The cost of energy production in the Cedar Avenue plant was about 1 cent per kWh.

 Westinghouse Electric and Manufacturing